nextbreakpoint/infrastructure-as-code/README.md

 - Consul for services discovery

+- OpenVPN for connecting to private servers.

 The scripts provided in this repository aim to automate a very complex process which involves several components and requires many steps.
 The ultimate goal is to be able to rapidly and reliably create a scalable and secure infrastructure for running micro-services.

-### Install tools and prepare environment
+### Configure your environment

-Before you start, you need to prepare your environment.
+Before you start, you need to configure your environment.

-Prepare your environment installing Docker, Terraform and Packer.
+Prepare your environment installing Docker CE.
+Follow instructions on page https://docs.docker.com/engine/installation.

-Install the command line tool jq required to manipulate json.

-Install the AWS command line tools.
-Follow instruction here https://aws.amazon.com/cli.

 You must have a valid AWS account.
 You can create a new account here https://aws.amazon.com.

-    Configure your credentials according to AWS CLI documentation
+    Configure your credentials according to AWS documentation

 Check you have valid AWS credentials in file ~/.aws/credentials: